Food at Burning Man

 We bring one solid meal for every night, and we are super lazy about it.
 The morning before leaving we buy ten full dinners from our favorite Indian and Thai restaurants.
 All curries and other dishes of similar consistency.
 We then freeze the food as described below under Food Safety.

 We also order a pizza, let it cool for around 90 minutes.
 With then divvy it up into snack sized servings and bag it in one gallon ziplock bags.

-Finally, we round out our pre-prepared food with some breakfast items — three breakfast burritos per person or so, which can just be microwaved, or alternatively heated in a pan with an ajar lid under low heat for a while.
+Finally, we round out our pre-prepared food with some breakfast items: three breakfast burritos per person, which can just be microwaved, or heated in a pan with an ajar lid under low heat.

 Pudding cups make for easy snacks and desserts.